hail-is/hail/dev-docs/services/ci/README.md

 As part of its configuration, CI must be configured with an access token allowing it to operate on behalf of a github account called hail-ci-robot.

+### CI Update Loop

+The core CI update loop operates over a set of "watched branches" which each track three types of state flag which can be marked as dirty:
+- The state of github ("`github_changed`")
+- The state of the deployed system ("`batch_changed`")
+- The state of the watched branch itself (for example - its current commit) ("`state_changed`")

+In hail-is, there is exactly one watched branch, which is `hail-is/hail:main`.

+At a configurable frequency, the CI service will mark every flag for each of its watched branches as dirty, which will trigger a re-evaluation of the system state.

+In hail-is, this polling happens every 5 minutes.

+### Github Configuration

-To make CI work it needs to receive update triggers from the github repository.
-These are configured within the github repository itself.
+To make CI more responsive it can be configured to receive webhook event triggers from the github repository.

+These are configured manually within the github repository itself and not managed by terraform or deploy scripts.

+- For hail-is, the webhook target is: `ci.hail.is/github_callback`
+- For hail-is, webhook callbacks are configured to happen on changes to the following:
+  - Pull request reviews
+  - Pull requests
+  - Pushes

+Depending on the type of webhook received, and the branch which it is targeting, the CI service will potentially dirty one of its watched branches' state flags, meaning that CI will prioritize re-evaluating the state of the branch in question.

 ## Running tests against pull requests

-The CI service is constantly monitoring for new PRs in the `hail` repository.

-When a new PR is opened, or an existing PR changes, hooks are triggered which alert the CI service.
+When a PR which targets a watched branch is created, updated or closed, the github_changed flag will be marked as dirty.

-The CI service will then:
+During its update loop, CI will potentially decide to run tests against all PRs targetting a watched branch:

+- Authorization
+  - If the author is in the [`ci/ci/constants`](../../../ci/ci/constants.py) list of known developers, it can be tested.
+  - If the github SHA for the commit has been registered, it can be tested.
+  - Otherwise, it will be ignored.
 - Check for validity
-  - The author must be a known developer (or else a commit SHA can be individually approved via the CI service UI)
+  - The PR must be against a watched branch, or else it wouldn't be considered.
-  - The PR must be against the `main` branch
+  - If the current commit has already had tests run against it, no further action is taken
+  - If the PR is marked with the "do_not_test" label, no further action is taken
 - Run tests
-  - The CI service will run tests against the PR
+  - The CI service will run tests against the PR (see below)
-  - The CI service will report the results of the tests back to GitHub
+  - Report results back to Github using the Checks interface

 ### Running Tests

 The process of running tests goes like:

+- CI will create a pending Check against the PR in question
 - CI will generate a new batch and submit it against the production Hail Batch service using its own service credentials
+  - Tasks in the batch are defined in `build.yaml` in the top repo directory.
+CI generates jobs in the batch from the steps defined in there.
 - The batch contains jobs which will:
+  - Clone the appropriate branch
+  - Squash and rebase against `main`
-  - Clone the appropriate branch and build a new set of docker images for the updated services.
+  - Build a new set of docker images for the updated services.
   - Deploy the batch suite of k8s services into one of many CI-owned namespaces in the Hail Batch cluster
-    - These namespaces are called
+    - These namespaces are named like `"pr-<PR_NUMBER>-<CI-NAMESPACE>-<RANDOM>"`
+    - Where `CI-NAMESPACE` is the namespace where CI is running (usually `default`).
   - Run a series of tests against the services
   - Each test:
     - Submits a specially crafted batch to the newly deployed batch namespace